sys42/docker-go-builder/README.md

 If a binary is not statically linked, it wouldn't run in such a container, because it still requires some dynamically linked libraries like libc.

-To generate a statically linked program use `go.sh` like this
+To generate a statically linked program use `go-builder` like this

 ```
-CGO_ENABLED=0 ./go.sh build -a --ldflags='-s'
+CGO_ENABLED=0 ./go-builder build -a  -installsuffix cgo -ldflags='-s'
 ```

 To verify that is really statically linked (in this case binary `testapp`), run: